From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

 For the price of your curiosity and your willingness to learn something new, you can become a deckhand for the evening and learn the ropes from the pros.

-All you need to do is sign up by 2 pm on the day at the Sailing club and you’ll be off to the races in no time.
+All you need to do is sign up by 2 pm on the day at the Sailing Club in Airlie Beach and you’ll be off to the races in no time.

 20) Stroll to Shute Harbour

 One of the most easy-going Airlie Beach activities would definitely be heading out in the evening and strolling to Shute Harbour.

 Approximately 10km from Airlie Beach is a sheltered port for vessels and the ferry dock for boats going to and from the Whitsunday Islands.

 This small residential area is full of lovely holiday homes and actually runs by Conway National Park too.

 The walk is a great thing to do after the hot sun of the day has dipped, post-dinner or pre-drinks.

 Or head to the Shute Harbour Jetty in the morning and do a little fishing if you fancy.